stackhpc/Grosbeak/README.md

-## Canary
+## Grosbeak
-### A quick CI health check for your OpenStack cloud.
+### A CI health check for your OpenStack cloud.
 All configuration happens in `config.yml`.

 Defaults can be left as they are.

-OS cloud variables can either be configured in config.yml, or left blank if OS cloud variables are set in the environment (such as by an RC file from Horizon).
+OS cloud variables can either be configured in `config.yml`, or left blank if OS cloud variables are set in the environment (such as by an RC file from Horizon).

 `pub_net_id` is the network on which VMs will be spun up.